mbankhar/Memory_Game/README.md

 🎮 Memory Game

+📸 All preset images in this game were taken by me in the Black Forest.
+As a hobby photographer, I wanted to add a personal touch to this project.

 A fun and interactive memory card game with a Go backend and a React frontend.
 Upload your own images, flip cards, and test your memory by matching pairs—all while tracking your flip count.
 Perfect for a quick brain teaser or a custom game with personal photos!